ABZ-Aaron/SQL-Tutorials/README.md

 Some SQL tutorials I've been creating and posting to Twitter :)

-## Intro

-Before diving into some of the tutorials below, let's quickly cover some basics 😄
+Here we we'll learn database basics, before diving into some tutorials.

 ## What is a database?

 This is essentially a container storing organised data electronically, usually controlled by something called a database management system (DBMS for short).
 These can store more data (and are more secure) than a text file or spreadsheet.

 ## What is a DBMS?